sanilac6459/cyoa-halloween/haunted-house/haunted.md

-# Poor house
+# Haunted House
-You approached to a shabby wooden house where an elderly woman, Savannah Johnson, lives.
+You approached to a haunted house where an elderly woman, Savannah Johnson, lives.

-Since there's two houses left in this journey, you decided to leave the best one for last which is the haunted house, although the vibes there is creeping you out and keeps you away from it for now.
+Although the vibes there is creeping you out, it's the only house left, you decided to visit it before you end your night.

 You knocked on her door.
 When she opened the door, you said "Trick or Treat!"